-To prepare a patient cell sample for multicolor flow cytometry, the sample is processed to make the cells permeable, allowing the added antibodies to both bind to antigens on the cell surface and within the cytoplasm – all on the same cell.
-At the same time, this allows scientists to assess the cell’s geometric properties.
+To prepare a patient cell sample for multi-color flow cytometry, the sample can be processed to make the cells permeable, allowing the added antibodies to both bind to antigens on the cell surface and within the cytoplasm and nucleus – all on the same cell.
+At the same time, this allows scientists to assess the cell’s physical properties, including relative size.
 “We’re getting information on the size of the cell, as well as its internal complexity, so that you can tell a malignant lymphocyte from a neutrophil, for example,” said Dr. George.

 Smaller Samples, More Information

 “The power of flow cytometry is that it gives us information about the cell lineage – lymphoid or myeloid, B cell or T cell,” Dr. George commented.
 “We also can figure out the cells’ state of differentiation, whether these are immature cells, like leukemic blasts from the bone marrow, or more fully differentiated cells, like a mature B-cell lymphoma.”
 The antibodies used to detect certain cell markers also provide information for clinicians about the presence of either wild-type or abnormal or malignant cells.

 Pathologists use the flow cytometry–generated data to assess whether the populations of cells from the patient contain malignant cells.
 Together with histopathology data, this information informs a diagnosis.